Long Slit MOS Observations

 tools or package parameters.

 There are 2 locations in quadrant 4 of the micro-shutter assembly that were defined to facilitate MOS observations of extended and moving targets.
-They are called MSA quadrant 4 (Q4) field points.
-The quadrant 4 field point apertures can be used with an associated long slit MSA Configurations directly in the observation template.
+They are called MSA quadrant 4 ("Q4") field points.
+The quadrant 4 field points can be used with associated long slit MSA Configurations directly in the observation template.
 The target specified in the Targets folder will be positioned at the reference point of the associated long slit aperture.
+If no angle special requirements are placed on the observation, it will be executed with a feasible Aperture Position Angle (Aperture PA) that is assigned to it by STScI.

 The Quadrant 4 field points

-Two field points, Q4 Field Point 1 and Q4 Field Point 2, have been defined for MOS science observations of extended and moving targets.
-Currently, the Q4 Field Point 1 location corresponds to the shutter labeled "q4d250s25" on MSA4 (MSA quadrant 4), while Q4 Field Point 2 is located at "q4d168s73", also in MSA quadrant 4.
-(The numbers following the 'd' indicate the dispersion direction shutter position, while the numbers following the 's' indicate the spatial shutter location.)
-The 2 field points are positioned to avoid shorted columns and are sufficiently spaced to make it possible to obtain spectra that bridge the wavelengths lost due to the gap between detectors.
+Two field points, Q4 Field Point 1 and Q4 Field Point 2, were defined for MOS science observations of extended and moving targets.
+The Q4 Field Point 1 location corresponds to the shutter labeled "q4d250s25" on MSA quadrant 4, while Q4 Field Point 2 is located at "q4d168s73", also in MSA quadrant 4.
+These labels refer to specific shutters in the MSA Shutter View.
+The numbers following the 'd' indicate the dispersion direction shutter position, while the numbers following the 's' indicate the spatial shutter location.
+The 2 field points are positioned to avoid shorted columns and are sufficiently spaced to make it possible to obtain spectra that bridge the wavelengths gap between detectors.

 Target acquisition considerations